erjiang/huion-keys/README.md

 1. Make the code detect your tablet based on USB Vendor and Product ID (see call to `get_tablet_hidraw()`.
 2. Test all of the buttons, scroll strips, dials, etc.
 3. Add support for any new buttons.

+## Known Issues

+### On some keyboard layouts, the keys sent by this program are incorrect

+For example, on a Dvorak layout, this application may report that it sent "F" but it actually results in a "Y" keypress.

+As a workaround, try running `setxkbmap` without any arguments before running this program.